[note: this post has been updated to reflect a terminology change on the Sussex Canvas VLE, to align it to Sussex terminology]

 Some of the menu items will select and display just a single activity type, such as assignments, discussions, quizzes or conferences (for more about conferences, see our Canvas Highlights post).
 This allows students flexibility in how they access a particular activity, rather than having to find the relevant week or topic first.
 You can expect to see additional items in the module menu for the Talis Aspire reading lists and for lecture capture recordings as we move through the Summer, which will provide similar direct access to these resources.

-There are other course menu items that focus on particular sets of information within the module, such as the people, students and staff, participating in it.
+There are other menu items that focus on particular sets of information within the module, such as the people, students and staff, participating in it.
 This “People” menu item also gives access for students to work in groups; these might have been set up by their tutors but students have the option to create groups of their own from amongst the module participants.
 The “Grades” item gives access to records of all the grades and feedback assigned to online assignments, contributory and non-contributory, within the module.
 The “Home” link will always return them to the starting page for the module site, which can be set to a number of different options by the module teaching team.
 We’ll explore these home page options in a forthcoming Canvas Know-how post.

-Managing the Course Menu
+Managing the Module Menu

-Because consistency of navigation is so important to students’ experience of the VLE – students repeatedly cite inconsistency of experience as an issue in their use of online environments for learning – we strongly recommend that Sussex colleagues agree a standard sequence to the course menu items within their Schools.
+Because consistency of navigation is so important to students’ experience of the VLE – students repeatedly cite inconsistency of experience as an issue in their use of online environments for learning – we strongly recommend that Sussex colleagues agree a standard sequence to the module menu items within their Schools.
 TEL will be very happy to facilitate and advise on this.